 - Small amounts of vaginal discharge (clear or slightly bloody)

 Seek immediate medical attention if you experience more serious symptoms like high fever (over 100.5 °F), severe pelvic pain, blood in urine, or heavy bleeding.
 It is rare, but infection and other complications are possible after these procedures.

 Risks Associated with IVF

 It’s important to note that there is no evidence that there is a link between IVF and an increased risk of miscarriage.
 However, a miscarriage is always a risk to be aware of when pregnant, especially in the early stages of the pregnancy.
 The chances of miscarriage also increase with maternal age.
-For some, pregnancy loss is especially difficult after going through an intense and taxing process like IVF.

 - Ectopic Pregnancy

 Though embryos are placed directly in the uterus when IVF is done, in very rare cases (2-5%) an ectopic pregnancy occurs when the embryo does not attach to the uterine lining and develops in other parts of the reproductive system.
 The fallopian tubes are the most common place for ectopic pregnancies to develop, but it can also happen in ovaries, the cervix, or in the abdominal cavities.
 Ectopic pregnancies are not viable and cause serious complications.
 If not caught early enough or left untreated, it can lead to life-threatening bleeding.

 If you’ve been struggling to get pregnant, conceiving more than one baby probably does not sound like a bad thing to you.
 However, multiple births are linked to several different complications and present the highest risk in pregnancy.
 While patients undergoing IUI are more likely to conceive multiples, it is still possible in IVF.
 Complications associated with multiple births include:

 - High blood pressure